Ethnic groups in South Africa: Indian South Africans

 Descendants of migrants from British India in the late 19th and early 20th century have an estimated population of 1.2 million or 2.5% of the South African population; many of whom descended from indentured workers brought in the nineteenth century to work on the sugar plantations of the eastern coastal area of Natal and adhered to different religions and spoke different languages.
 A smaller group, referred to as Passenger Indians came independently for work purposes and business interests at around the same time.

 Other cultural groups

-Pre-Bantu Indigenous South Africans

 The Khoikhoi and San people of South Africa are a minority indigenous population.
 The Khoikhoi were pastoralists and extensively integrated into the colonial economy, many converting early to Christianity.
 The San people were hunter-gatherers.
 These groups were not identified as Black South African, Native South African, or Black African by the colonists, despite being the first inhabitants of South Africa.
 In the 2011 census for example, the overwhelming majority of the San community in Platfontein originating from the northern parts of Namibia and southern Angola opted to be classified as 'Other' whereas descendants of Namaqualand Khoikhoi classify themselves as Coloured.

 Ethnic groups, 2001–2011 (Numbers are millions of people; horizontal scale is percentage of total population).